Spring: Essential Oils for The Season of Renewal

 Traditional systems of medicine teach us that changes from one season to the next pose challenges to our well-being as we are confronted with shifting energies and changing environmental conditions.
 When I’ve written in the past about how to use essential oils to ease seasonal transitions, these challenges have been the focus of my attention.
-But seasonal shifts are about more than challenges – they also present us with new opportunities for healing and my intuition is telling me that the Spring of 2022 is going to be powerful in this way.
+But seasonal shifts are about more than challenges – they also present us with new opportunities for healing and balance.

 Personally, I find myself wanting to welcome Spring as it has been welcomed in the mythical and spiritual narratives of older cultures – as a time of rebirth and renewal; a time when the darkness begins to give way to increasing light and new growth.
 And, of course, since aromatherapy is an important part of my life, one of the ways I do this is by choosing to work with essential oils that support this goal.